Rieber: Mercifully for Mets fans, the Wilpon Era is ending

 The Mets should be in that stratosphere.

-Once you get to the postseason, we all know it’s a bit of a crapshoot.
-But normal, 162-baseball seasons reward organizational excellence.
+Once you get to the postseason, we all know it’s a crapshoot.
+But normal 162-game baseball seasons reward organizational excellence.
 A five- or 10-year stretch of seasons rewards sound decision-making.
 The Mets in the Wilpon era lacked both.

-One of the many great things about Mets fans is that their love of the franchise – an unrequited love, for the most part – couldn’t be snuffed out by the Wilpon era.
+One of the many great things about Mets fans is that their love of the franchise — mostly an unrequited love — couldn’t be snuffed out by the Wilpon era.

 Oh, there was grumbling about boycotts and chants of "sell the team" and probably a few who stopped buying tickets and never came back.
-But there were far more who held their noses and continued to open their wallets even though they knew the money was eventually ending up in the Wilpons’ pockets, or going to pay off their massive Madoff-induced debt.
+But there were far more who held their noses and continued to open their wallets even though they knew the money eventually was ending up in the Wilpons’ pockets or paying off their massive Madoff-induced debt.

-That was earlier in 2020, before COVID-19 and before a 60-game season and before Alex Rodriguez and Jennifer Lopez made headlines, but not headway, in their Page Six-fueled attempt to beat out Cohen this time around.
+That was earlier in 2020, before COVID-19 and before a 60-game season and before Alex Rodriguez and Jennifer Lopez made headlines, but not headway, in their Page Six-fueled attempt to beat out Cohen.

 The Mets don’t need celebrities as their owners.
 They need someone to sign big checks, hire the best people and let them do their thing, and recede into the background when it’s time for the team to take the field.